 Where to stay in Lake Tahoe

-The Ritz Carlton Resort Hotel!
-It’s our favorite choice for a luxury stay with its ski in and out privileges and elegant spa after a full day, conveniently located in Truckee, North Lake Tahoe.
-Check prices and availability here.
+The Ritz Carlton Resort Hotel is our favorite choice for a luxury stay with its ski in and out privileges and elegant spa after a full day, conveniently located in Truckee, North Lake Tahoe.
+Check price and availability at The Ritz Carlton here.

 Sierra | Free to Travel Mama

 With a soothing California sun, cloud-covered mountain views, sparkling Pacific shorelines, Spanish architecture, exotic gardens, and farm-fresh food, Santa Barbara is one of the best winter getaways in California.

 While you might get some rain showers in December, the winters are mild with average temperatures in the 60s.
 Don’t forget to pack some sweaters.

 In December, there will be holiday markets, Christmas parades, wine tours, and concerts to enjoy.

 But truth be told, Santa Barbara has a laid-back vibe all year long, so you may just want to relax and watch the waves anyway.

 Head to Stearns Wharf at the Santa Barbara Harbor, the West Coast’s oldest operating wharf and one of Santa Barbara’s iconic landmarks.